tangledhelix/toggleAirport/README.md

 There are a few settings at the top of `toggleAirport.sh`.

+Adjust `GROWL` as needed to point to your copy of `growlnotify`.

 	GROWL="/usr/bin/growlnotify"

-Adjust as needed to point to your copy of `growlnotify`.
+Change if your interfaces differ from these defaults.
+These are already correct for all of the MacBooks I have had in recent years.

+	ETHERNET="en0"
 	AIRPORT="en1"

-Change if your airport interface is something other than `en1`.
+See below for more on the bluetooth options.

 	BLUETOOTH="no"
 	BLUEUTIL="/usr/local/bin/blueutil"

-See below for more on the bluetooth options.

 Activation
 ----------